 You’ve probably seen the trend for exposed bulbs over the past few years, and it’s still going strong.
-If you want to dip your toe in the design craze there are a number of garden wall lights which offer this urban, stripped-back style — like this one from Homebase.
+If you want to dip your toe in the design craze there are a number of garden wall lights which offer this urban, stripped-back style.

 A wall light mounted beside a kitchen window or rear living room will help to throw light onto the view beyond.
 This not only gives you a glimpse of the garden to be enjoyed by night, especially to appreciate the nocturnal habits of the wildlife you invite into your garden.
 It also adds a sense of security – being able to see immediately out from the window.

 15. Make light go further with a mirror

 Use a well-placed wall light and a garden mirror to make the light travel further, a savvy idea for small garden spaces especially.
 Where less is more a simple wall light placed above an outdoor mirror will reflect the light, bouncing it further around the space – helping to create a sense of extra light, depth and space.

 It’s a masterclass in how to make a small garden look bigger.